KontioJuho/matrinetR/README.md

 | `matrinet_graph` | Matridata and the edgelist (+ additional annotations)| Matrigraph: A graph object |
 | `matrinet_estimate` | Matridata and Matrigraph | Updated Matrigraph object with added weight columns |

+### Matridata
-The **matridata** is a list consisting an object for each sample group (e.g. by tumor).
+Matridata is a list consisting an object for each sample group (e.g. by tumor).
 Then each group object, is consisting of three different preprocessed gene/protein dataframes that are used in different ways in the network estimation process:

 - Continuous: Log2-transformed gene/protein expression data with n (sample size) rows and p (number of genes) columns.